Jadwiga of Poland: Accession negotiations (1382–1384)

 Meanwhile, Jan Tęczyński and his allies, including Sędziwój Pałuka, seem to have started negotiations with Jogaila, Grand Duke of Lithuania.
-Siemowit's supporters however, tried to enter Kraków in the retinue of Bodzanta, Archbishop of Gniezno, in May, but the townspeople closed the gates of the city before their arrival.
+Siemowit's supporters, however, tried to enter Kraków in the retinue of Bodzanta, Archbishop of Gniezno, in May, but the townspeople closed the gates of the city before their arrival.
 Jadwiga had not arrived in Poland by the stipulated date (10 May).
 Her mother's envoys stated that the spring floods had hindered Jadwiga's progress over the Carpathian Mountains.

-Siemowit of Mazovia took up arms and advanced as far as Kalisz.
-His supporters assembled in Sieradz in August in order to elect him king, but Archbishop Bodzanta refused to perform his coronation.
+Siemowit IV, Duke of Masovia took up arms and advanced as far as Kalisz.
+His supporters assembled in Sieradz in August in order to elect him king, but the Archbishop of Gniezno, Bodzanta, refused to perform his coronation.
 In a meeting in Kassa, Queen Elizabeth promised the delegates of the Polish provinces to send Jadwiga to Poland before November.
 The queen mother and the Poles also agreed that if either Jadwiga or Mary died childless, her kingdom would pass to her surviving sister.
-Siemowit having laid siege to Kalisz, Queen Elizabeth sent Sigismund of Luxemburg at the head of an "improvised army" to Lesser Poland.
+Siemowit IV, having laid siege to Kalisz, Queen Elizabeth sent Sigismund of Luxemburg at the head of an "improvised army" to Lesser Poland.
 Siemowit failed to take Kalisz, but news about the appalling behaviour of Sigismund's soldiers increased Sigismund's unpopularity in Poland.
 Sędziwój Pałuka, who was the castellan of Kalisz and starosta of Kraków, led a delegation to Zadar in Dalmatia to negotiate with Queen Elizabeth, but she had him imprisoned instead.
 She sent Hungarian soldiers to Poland to garrison them in Wawel Castle in Kraków, but Pałuka escaped and successfully obstructed her soldiers from entering the castle.

-At a general assembly in Radomsko in early March, the delegates of all the Polish provinces and towns decided to elect Siemowit king, if Jadwiga did not come to Poland within two months.
+At a general assembly in Radomsko in early March, the delegates of all the Polish provinces and towns decided to elect Siemowit IV king if Jadwiga did not come to Poland within two months.
 They set up a provisional government, stipulating that only the "community of lords and citizens" had the authority to administer Poland during the interregnum.
-Queen Elizabeth, who was only informed of the decision by an informal message, realized that she could not any longer postpone Jadwiga's coronation and so sent her to Poland.
+Queen Elizabeth, who was only informed of the decision by an informal message, realised that she could not any longer postpone Jadwiga's coronation and so sent her to Poland.
 The exact date of Jadwiga's arrival is unknown because the main source for the history of Poland during this period – Jan of Czarnków's chronicle – ended prior to this event.